 Complex technical instructions can be misunderstood and misunderstandings can lead to accidents.
 STE makes technical texts easy to understand by all readers and can be regarded as an important and valuable resource for technical writing to simplify the correct understanding of the maintenance instructions by the operators, remove linguistic barriers and reduce Human Factor risks.

-The STE Specification provides a set of Writing Rules and a Dictionary of controlled vocabulary.
+The STE standard provides a set of writing Rules and a dictionary of controlled vocabulary.

 These words were chosen for their simplicity and ease of recognition.
 In general, there is only one word for one meaning, and one part of speech for one word.